AQ liturgical schedule

 In light of Gov. Chris Sununu’s announcement lifting the ban on public worship in New Hampshire, Bishop Peter Libasci of the Diocese of Manchester issued a decree announcing the public celebration of the Mass, guided by the recommendations of the CDC and local officials.
 This presents a welcome but cautious step forward in resuming our in-person life as a Church.

-With great consideration of our responsibility to the Dartmouth college and Upper Valley communities, Aquinas House has decided to celebrate Mass beginning this Sunday, June 7 at 11AM outdoors in front of our chapel.
-This will be the only weekly public liturgy celebrated while we give thought to the additional needs of our community.
+With great consideration of our responsibility to the Dartmouth college and Upper Valley communities, Aquinas House made the decision to celebrate Mass outdoors in front of our chapel.

 Although we are blessed to be a part of the Upper Valley, the primary mission of Aquinas House is to serve the student population of Dartmouth College, a community that is not present in great numbers at this time.
 Despite the fact that we are not officially part of the College, we do work with and have a responsibility to the individuals of the institution.
 We are also located in the heart of Campus.
 With all of this in mind, we are prepared to operate at a limited capacity – 40% of our indoor chapel space accounts for approximately 70 people – while reminding people that the obligation to attend Mass remains lifted.
 Our hope is to move forward at the request of Bishop Libasci while fulfilling our duty to take care of the Upper Valley community we know and love.